ChuckleVision: Plot

 Episodes of ChuckleVision were usually independent, with the basic plot for each involving the brothers undertaking a job, task or adventure.
 They were often employed by a character known as "No Slacking", who, despite appearing as a different character in every episode, was always known by this name because of his catchphrase ("And remember, No Slacking!").
 The character was always inconvenienced by Paul and Barry and was played by the brothers' real-life elder sibling, Jimmy Patton.
 Jimmy was part of a comedy act with his brother Brian, who also appeared in various episodes, mostly playing a villain with the catchphrase "Getoutofit!".
 A large amount of the comedy is slapstick.

 The duo also carried out work for "Dan the Van", who was never seen on screen, apart from a single episode where the Chuckle Brothers take it upon themselves to make sure he arrives to a special meeting.
 Dan's face cannot be seen as he is completely covered in bandages and is wearing dark glasses.
 Relatives of Dan the Van are sometimes seen or referred to, such as his grandmother, Lettuce the Van.

+There are often references to Rotherham United football club as the brothers support the club in the TV show and the actors support them in real life too.

 In the first two series (1987–1989), each episode focused on a certain topic, in the style of Blue Peter.
 These episodes had rarely been available since their original transmission, until the series was released onto DVD in Autumn 2011.
-The first series featured a segment called "Armchair Theatre" where Billy Butler would tell a story to the viewers.
+Both series featured a segment called "Armchair Theatre" where Billy Butler would tell a story to the viewers.
 The first series also featured magician Simon Lovell performing a trick.

 The brothers' main mode of transport was "The Chuckmobile", a quadracycle with a red-and-white striped roof.
 Barry was usually the driver, whilst Paul put his feet up on the front bar.
 Paul only pedalled the bike very occasionally throughout the entire series.
 The registration plate of the bike is CHUCKLE 1.
 In 2018, 'The Chuckmobile' was bought by entertainments company InTo Entertain, who now hire out the bike for events such as weddings, festivals and quirky occasions with the brand name 'Chuckle Your Vision'.

 An exception to the usual format of stand-alone episodes came with Series 14, broadcast in 2002.
 The series employed a continuous storyline throughout each episode, involving the brothers' hunt for a missing ruby.
 They continued a similar trend in the next two series, with two 3-part stories in Series 15, entitled "The Purple Pimple" and "Magnetic Distraction".
 A two part story called "Incredible Shrinking Barry" appears in Series 16.
 From Series 17, this trend was not repeated.